- 1.Columbia University Medical Center

 Normal cells, including those in the brain, use a recycling and waste disposal system to stay healthy.
 The process — known as chaperone-mediated autophagy — begins when molecules called chaperones patrol for damaged proteins and then transport them to a recycling center (the lysosome).
 After arriving there, the damaged proteins travel to the interior region of the lysosome, where they break down into reusable components.

 Drs.
 Cuervo and Sulzer showed that chaperone-mediated autophagy was capable of recycling healthy LRRK2 proteins, but it was not as successful in breaking down those LRRK2 proteins that had the mutation found in people with Parkinson’s.
-These faulty LRRK2 proteins also prevent other proteins, such as alpha-synuclein (a protein that causes PD), from breaking down and getting recycled.
+These faulty LRRK2 proteins also prevent other proteins, such as A protein in the human brain that is associated with the development of Parkinson’s.
+It is the main component of Lewy bodies. (a protein that causes PD), from breaking down and getting recycled.

 The studies of Drs.
 Cuervo and Sulzer over the years have spotlighted the need for developing therapies that can help restart or speed up cellular recycling — therapies that could potentially help people whose PD has no known genetic cause as well as those who have LRRK2 mutations.